Do I have a problem?

 Everyone feels down from time to time or stressed out.
 But if this continues or if these feelings are affecting your life then maybe it might be good to talk to someone.

 For example many people suffer from depression to the extent that they take time off work or their depression affects their family and engaging with other people.
 It can have a serious impact on your life.
 These issues are better dealt with and there is a wide range of support available, including through your GP.
 It helps to know you are not alone.
-The Welcome Project [link to page on this website] can help.
+The Welcome Project can help.

 There are many other useful links which can help you find out more – click here to see what is available.